-If a homeowner withdraws from the program even though their property confirms the presence of loose-fill asbestos insulation, their property will remain listed on the LFAI Register and the requirement to display a warning sign continues.
+If a homeowner withdraws from the program even though their property confirms the presence of loose-fill asbestos insulation, their property will remain listed on the register and the requirement to display a warning sign continues.

 Homeowners who are aware their property is affected by loose-fill asbestos insulation must ensure it is safe for residents, emergency service workers, tradespeople, service providers and maintenance workers.

-It is a material fact if a property is listed on the LFAI Register i.e. this information must be disclosed by the property manager or private landlord to prospective tenants.
+It’s a material fact if a property is listed on the register which means this information must be disclosed by the property manager or private landlord to prospective tenants.

-Concerend tenants should ask their landlord or managing agent if the property they are renting has been tested for loose-fill asbestos.
-Tenants can also check at any time if the property they are renting is on the LFAI Register.
+- ask your landlord or managing agent if the property you are renting has been tested for loose-fill asbestos insulation, or

-If a tenant finds out that the property is affected and they are not concerned, they can choose to keep renting the property.
+If you find out that the property is affected and you are not concerned, you can choose to keep renting the property.

-If tenants are still within the fixed term period of a tenancy agreement but intend to vacate as soon as possible, they should contact their managing agent or landlord and seek to negotiate the termination of the lease.
+If you’re not within the fixed term period of a tenancy agreement and you want to leave an affected property, you need to give 21 days’ notice.
+If you’re within the fixed term period of a tenancy agreement but intend to vacate as soon as possible, you should contact your managing agent or landlord and negotiate the termination of the lease.